sohaila-emad/signal-equalizer/README.md

 ### 📊 FFT Graph and spectrograms
+The FFT magnitude spectrum in linear scale, plotting frequency (Hz) on the x-axis against amplitude on the y-axis.
+The input signal is shown in a muted color and the equalized output on top, so you can directly see which bands were boosted or cut.
+Vertical dashed lines mark the boundaries of the active equalizer bands. spectrograms areTime-frequency heatmaps for both the input and output signals displayed side by side.
+The x-axis is time (seconds), the y-axis is frequency (Hz), and color intensity represents magnitude — brighter means louder.
+Use the time pan/zoom bar above to focus on a specific time window.
+The spectrogram can be hidden with the Show/Hide toggle to save screen space.

 <img width="1505" height="884" alt="music graphs" src="https://github.com/user-attachments/assets/15275a9b-6fb7-41d5-b88d-50d11cca5588" />

 ---

 ### 📊 FFT Graph — Logarithmic (Audiogram) Scale
+The same FFT graph switched to logarithmic (dB) scale, which matches how human hearing perceives loudness.
+This view is better for music and voice analysis — small differences at low amplitudes become visible and the x-axis spacing reflects perceptual frequency spacing.
+Toggle between linear and audiogram with the button above the graph.

 <img width="1502" height="517" alt="audiogram" src="https://github.com/user-attachments/assets/e46819d6-1fb3-429c-84ab-4c666e963b89" />

 ---

 ### 🫀 ECG Mode
+ECG mode targets electrocardiogram signals instead of audio.
+The frequency bands are calibrated for clinical signal components: baseline wander (0.05–0.5 Hz), QRS/P/T waves (0.5–40 Hz), high-frequency noise (40–150 Hz), and EMG artifact (>150 Hz).
+Adjust the band gains to isolate or suppress specific components and compare the filtered output waveform against the original.

 <img width="1824" height="820" alt="ecg viewer" src="https://github.com/user-attachments/assets/05a4275a-50cb-4e0e-b3bf-57fda08c9549" />